ImageMagick/Usage-Markdown/anim_basics/index.md

 This is where another special shell script I wrote comes in.
 The "**`gif2anim`**" script will separate the individual frames of the animation, but will also figure out exactly what IM "`convert`" options you would need in order to re-build the animation from those images.

-You can think of "`gif2anim`" as a animation disassembler, producing a summary of the animation in terms of IM options.
+You can think of "`gif2anim`" as an animation disassembler, producing a summary of the animation in terms of IM options.

 For example, lets decode the animation example we have been using to recover the original "`convert`" settings used to create it, as well as individual images used...